-I have a mommy confession to make sometimes I’m an angry mother.
+I have a mommy confession to make sometimes I’m an angry mom.
 There, I said it.
 I have written before of my unglued journey and while I will admit I have made a lot of progress, I still fail.
 A lot more than what you may believe.

 A few weeks ago, I had an unglued relapse.
-The night before I had went to bed feeling like poo.
+The night before I had gone to bed feeling like poo.
 I woke up feeling even worse.
 However, moms don’t get sick days (that should change right?) and I had to get up and work and get our day going.
-As the day went on, I felt myself getting more and more grumpy, and more and more sick.
+As the day went on, I felt myself getting more and more grumpy, and more sicker.
 I continued with school, chores, etc just like any other day but I knew I was going to blow.
 I could feel it coming on.
 Sure enough, after lunch, it happened.
 Mommy blew up.
 Afterward, I felt awful.
 I had been doing so well, and I felt like a failure.

 Skipping Prayer and Devotions

 That morning I didn’t “feel” like doing my devotions.
 Instead, I opted for 10 extra minutes on Facebook.
 Big mistake!
 I always feel a difference when I opt out of my morning devotion.
 That time with the Lord makes me ready for my day.
 Even if it is just 5 minutes of reading a devotion in my email-it helps!
 Moms believe me when I stress that you should never opt out of this time.
-Also, the minute I felt myself tensing up I should have excused myself to my toilet bowl prayer closet.
+Also, the minute I felt myself tensing up I should have excused myself to my prayer closet.
 That would have kept me in check of my emotions and would have kept me from coming unglued.

 Create in me a clean heart, O God; and renew a right spirit within me.